 The main focus of the section is on materials and nano science.
-We use advanced transmission electron microscopy and modelling to unravel the structure of materials and their characteristics on the atomic level, for both conventional materials as well as nano materials.
+We use advanced transmission electron microscopy and modelling to unravel the structure of materials and their characteristics.

-The group is involved in teaching of the following courses:
+The group is involved in teaching of the following courses during 2021/2022:

 - MENA 3100 - Characterization of materials